 Some states have completed or are in the process of implementing State Managed Pollinator Protection Programs (MP3s).
 MP3s are typically voluntary.
-Consult your State Apiarist or Department of Agriculture for your State requirements.
+Consult your State Apiarist (see section A12.
+Pollination, Table A-6 for contact information) or the Department of Agriculture for your State requirements.

-The Pennsylvania Pollinator Protection Plan (P4) provides recommendations for best practices and resources to support and expand pollinator populations; see https://ento.psu.edu/pollinators/pollinator-protection-plan-p4.
+The Pennsylvania Pollinator Protection Plan (P4) provides recommendations for best practices and resources to support and expand pollinator populations; see https://ento.psu.edu/pollinators/pollin-spotlight-items/the-pennsylvania-pollinator-protection-plan-p4.